GodVenn/EDC2023-Game-Development-Unity-Workshop/README.md

 # EDC2022 - Game Development in Unity
 This is a hands-on workshop where we explore Unity as a tool and develop a simple **3D platformer local-multiplayer game** from empty project to deployed .exe file.

+## Projects
+The "Final Project" contains something more final version of the game we tried to make, but there is still a lot that could be added.
+The "My Project" contains the last version of the project we achieved in the workshop.

 ## Preparation (Before the workshop begins)

 - I strongly recommend having a **mouse** (not mousepad)